-In the event that an application is denied by the Planning Board, a resubmitted application shall follow the same procedures as the original and shall be treated as a new application.
+In the event that an application is denied by the Planning Board, a subsequent application may be considered only if there is a material change of circumstances affecting the merits of the application or the application is for a use that materially differs in nature and degree from the first application.
+Any such subsequent application shall follow the same procedures as the original and shall be treated as a new application.
+[Amended 3-14-2023 Town Meeting by Amendment No. 1]